sswietoniowski/learning-devops/pluralsight/04_developing_dotnet_core_5_apps_with_docker/README.md

 Basic introduction to .NET Core and Docker.

-It is pretty easy to add Docker support to a .NET Core project, especially if you use Visual Studio.
+It is pretty easy to add Docker support to a .NET Core project, especially if you use Visual Studio or VS Code (remember to use extensions).

 ## Logging in Docker-based .NET Core Apps